bogdy234/flutter-course/homework-3-number-shapes/README.md

 # homework_3_number_shapes

-Input a number and see if it is square or triangular.
+Input a number and see if it is square or cube.

 ## Getting Started